 the successful bidder will then be notified and a contract agreed.

-For anyone wishing to be included in any future tendering or bidding processes or for further information please leave your contact details with Lewis Bage on 01353 665555 or use our online enquiry form.
+For anyone wishing to be included in any future tendering or bidding processes or for further information please leave your contact details with Lewis Bage on 01353 665555 or use our online enquiry form (external link).

 It is in the public interest that East Cambridgeshire District Council must process your application before it can be authorised.
 If you have not received a response to your application within a reasonable period, please contact us.
 You can do this online if you applied through the UK Welcomes service (external link) or use the contact details below.